ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 | $k = 10$  | ![Bricks_10](../../Images/2023-03-19-ParallaxMapping/Bricks_10.png) | ![Sandbags_Parallax_10](../../Images/2023-03-19-ParallaxMapping/Sandbags_Parallax_10.png) |
 | $k = 100$ | ![Bricks_100](../../Images/2023-03-19-ParallaxMapping/Bricks_100.png) | ![Sandbags_Parallax_100](../../Images/2023-03-19-ParallaxMapping/Sandbags_Parallax_100.png) |

-Let's test the parallax mapping shader for two models.
+Let's test the parallax mapping shader for the two models.
 One is a simple plane with a bricks texture on it, and the other one is the sandbags texture that motivated me to dig into this subject.
-Both models look flat when parallax mapping was not applied.
+Both models look flat when the parallax mapping was not applied.
 Sandbags below are not occluded by sandbags above, so the flank looks like a patterned wall rather than stacked sandbags.

 Once the parallax mapping is applied, each bump looks 'extruded' even though no actual vertices were added.
-When $k$ is only one, meaning that we are selecting the initial offset without iteration in the shader, we can observe some artifacts, especially  in the case of the bricks.
-These artifacts dramatically diminish as more iteration count is used($k = 10$).
+Where $k$ is only one, meaning that we are selecting the initial offset without iteration in the shader, we can observe some artifacts, especially  in the case of the bricks.
+These artifacts dramatically diminish as we use more iteration count($k = 10$).
 Nonetheless, differences can hardly be seen between $k=10$ and $k=100$.
-Therefore, I chose $k = 10$ for iteration count as more iteration count would only harm the performance.
+Therefore, I chose $k = 10$ for iteration count as more iteration count would only harm performance.